ckesc/mapsme_map_gen_container/README.md

 ### How to use
 0. Download pbf file from somewhere.
 For example http://gis-lab.info
+0. Rename it like maps.me official map file.
+For example `Russia_Moscow.osm.pbf`
 1. Place you pbf file in current directory.
 Absolute path wont work here
 2. Run
 ```bash